-Impact: The employee remains in full pay status with full leave accruals and is paid for any applicable state holiday, during the first 240 hours of military training leave, pursuant to sections 115.07(1) and (2), F.S.
+Impact: The employee remains in full-pay status with full leave accruals and is paid for any applicable state holiday, during the first 240 hours of military training leave, pursuant to sections 115.07(1) and (2), F.S.

-Question 2: How is an employee placed on leave if they exceed the 240 hours for active or inactive duty training?
+How is an employee placed on leave if they exceed the 240 hours for active or inactive duty training?

-Timesheet: Enter leave type 0058 (Leave Without Pay (LWOP) - Authorized) or, if the employee elects to use accrued leave, the appropriate paid leave type, for the missed work hours.
+Timesheet: Enter Leave Code 0058 (Leave Without Pay (LWOP)-Authorized) or, if the employee elects to use accrued leave, the appropriate paid leave code, for the missed work hours.